antlr/antlr4/doc/unicode.md

 # Lexers and Unicode text

-Prior to ANTLR 4.7, generated lexers only supported part of the Unicode standard (code points up to `U+FFFF`).
+Prior to ANTLR 4.7, generated lexers in most targets only supported part of the Unicode standard (code points up to `U+FFFF`).
 As of ANTLR 4.7, the lexers in all language runtimes support the full range of Unicode code points up to `U+10FFFF`, as long as the input `CharStream` is opened using `CharStreams.fromPath()`, `CharStreams.fromFileName()`, etc... or the equivalent method for your runtime's language.

-The deprecated `ANTLRInputStream` and `ANTLRFileStream` *Java-target* APIs only support Unicode code points up to `U+FFFF`.
+Java, C#, and JavaScript runtimes required changes and, rather than break the previous interface, we deprecated them.
+(The *Java-target* deprecated `ANTLRInputStream` and `ANTLRFileStream` APIs only support Unicode code points up to `U+FFFF`.)
+C++, Python, Go, and Swift APIs didn't need any changes to support Unicode code points, so we decided to leave those alone.
+They do not use the new factory-style stream construction.

 A big shout out to Ben Hamilton (github bhamiltoncx) for his superhuman efforts across all targets to get true support for U+10FFFF code points.